Allergic reaction to 14K white gold band

 (note: Michelle has posted a followup below)

-You can also check your jewelry for the presence of nickel with a Nickel spot-test kit, available on-line from a couple of places including nonickel.com.
+You can also check your jewelry for the presence of nickel with a Nickel spot-test kit, available on-line from a couple of places (adv. nonickel.com).

-While I'm confident that your ring is gold, remember that 14 k gold is is 14/24ths gold, and 10/24ths something else.
-And in most cases in the USA today, that 'something else' is largely nickel.
+While I'm confident that your ring is gold, remember that 14 k gold is 14/24ths gold, and 10/24ths something else.
+And in most cases in the USA today, with white gold that 'something else' is largely nickel.

 - Hyattsville, Maryland